aleesteele/aleesteele.github.io/_posts/2025-08-30-all-conferences-festivals.md

 *Previously, I had given only one academic presentation at the end of my BA back in 2017, at a gathering of officials in Thimphu, Bhutan (but that's another story)...

-I also thought that it might be worth asking which conferences I _didn't_ attend as well, for a variety of reasons, because f:
+I also thought that it might be worth asking which conferences I _didn't_ attend as well, for a variety of reasons, because of rejection,:

 | Talk                           | Time       | Mode              | Notes                                                                                                                                                                                                                                                                    |     |
 | ------------------------------ | ---------- | ----------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | --- |